Roon does not ship with patented codecs such as MP3 and AAC on any platform.

-- On Roon Core Partner hardware devices, the partner is expected to license the codecs required and provide them in their operating system.
+- On Roon Server Partner hardware devices, the partner is expected to license the codecs required and provide them in their operating system.

 is optimized to do nothing but run Roon in the most efficient manner possible, it lacks the general-purpose packages that come along with a large server or desktop Linux OS install.

 If you visit the web UI of Roon OS, it may tell you that you are missing codecs (with a link to this page.)
 To rectify this situation, you will need to make the codecs accessible to Roon OS.
 This is done by placing the `ffmpeg` file in the `Codecs` folder of Roon OS's shared `data` directory.

 Note, the file must be called `ffmpeg` and must live in the `/Data/Codecs/` directory in your Roon OS's network share (so make sure you uncompress the .xz file).
 The ffmpeg must be a statically linked Linux ELF x64 binary.
 One place you can get those here:

 - Download ffmpeg - Roon will need access to the required codecs via the `/Data/Codecs/` directory.
 You will need to download these codecs on another computer before placing them on ROCK.